-A 2016 DNA test revealed Erick’s true paternity, contradicting twenty-seven years of misinformation.
-His father was the colorful Texas singer and songwriter, Jerry Lynn Williams (1948-2005), who penned numerous songs for artists including Eric Clapton, Bonnie Raitt, B.B.
+A 2016 DNA test revealed my true paternity, correcting twenty-seven years of misinformation.
+My father was the colorful Texas singer and songwriter, Jerry Lynn Williams (1948-2005), who penned numerous songs for artists including Bonnie Raitt, B.B.
 King, Robert Plant, Clint Black, and many others.
-Clapton wrote of Williams, “Musically I loved everything about him.
-He could be a little overwhelming in person, but that was entirely forgivable given the scale of his talent.”
+This discovery also yielded five new siblings whose existence was also previously unknown to me.

-Born in St. Louis, Missouri, Erick was raised on both banks of the Mississippi River, first in LaGrange, Missouri, and then Quincy, Illinois.
-His adoptive father managed rock quarries, and his adoptive mother was a full-time homemaker, who would later work as a hospital ward secretary for thirteen years.
-His parents are now retired and have been married for over sixty years.
-Erick attended a Lutheran day school, and completed his formal education in 1990 at Washington University in St. Louis, Missouri.
-He earned a Bachelor of Fine Arts in Photography, studying with photographer Joe Deal (1947-2010), one of the founding artists of the New Topographics movement.
+I attended a Lutheran day school, public high school, and completed my formal education in 1990 at Washington University in St. Louis, Missouri.
+I earned a Bachelor of Fine Arts in Photography, studying with photographer Joe Deal (1947-2010), one of the founding artists of the New Topographics movement.

-Made as a gift with the help of a pattern, Erick started his first quilt in 1998, while living in Yountville, California.
-He now works exclusively from his own designs, which start as a pencil sketches.
-Albeit unplanned, his quilts have developed into a full-fledged art career, and have been featured in numerous publications in the U.S. and Europe.
-In addition to multiple exhibits in the U.S., his work has been shown throughout China (2012), and in the Alsace region of France (2018).
+Made as a gift with the help of a pattern, I started my first quilt in 1998, while living in Yountville, California.
+I now work exclusively from my own designs.
+Albeit unplanned, my quilts have developed into a full-fledged art career, and have been featured in numerous publications in the U.S. and Europe.
+In addition to multiple exhibits in the U.S., my work has been shown throughout China (2012), and in the Alsace region of France (2018).

-His full-time day job and quilt sales support Erick’s ability to continue making new work at his studio in Iowa City, Iowa.
-He works mostly on weekends or extended periods of time off.
-His quilts are machine-pieced with a simple straight stitch.
-He credits the generosity of fellow quilters for everything he knows about sewing.
-Facilitated through a broker in northern Indiana, Erick is deeply committed to all of his work being Amish hand-quilted.
+My full-time day job and quilt sales support my ability to continue making new work at my studio in Iowa City, Iowa.
+I work mostly on weekends or extended periods of time off.
+My quilts are machine-pieced with a simple straight stitch.
+I credit the generosity of fellow quilters for everything I know about sewing.
+Facilitated through a broker in northern Indiana, I am deeply committed to all of my quilts being Amish hand-quilted.

-Inspired from a broad array of sources, Erick’s work celebrates and extends the possibilities of the medium, while remaining true to the geometry and construction techniques of traditional quilt making.
+Inspired from a broad array of sources, my work celebrates and extends the possibilities of the medium, while remaining true to the geometry and construction techniques of traditional quilt making.